Perfect or Perfectionism?

 Isa 38:3 KJV And said, Remember now, O LORD, I beseech thee, how I have walked before thee in truth and with a perfect heart, and have done that which is good in thy sight.
 And Hezekiah wept sore.

-Over and over in scripture it refers to the perfect in HEART so look at David whom God described as a man after His own heart as an example of perfection and in that we do not see someone who never made mistakes do we, but his heart was perfect in repenting before God.
+Over and over in scripture it refers to the perfect in HEART so look at David whom God described as a man after His own heart as an example of perfection and in that we do not see someone who never made mistakes do we?
+His heart was perfect in repenting before God.
 In his heart David wanted to do what is right.
+Hezekiah did too, and cried out, and God extended his life.

 1 Chron 29:19 KJV And give unto Solomon my son a perfect heart, to keep thy commandments, thy testimonies, and thy statutes, and to do all these things, and to build the palace, for the which I have made provision.
 [8003 perfect ]